Ninalgad/cancer-immu-mlp/README.md

 ## Summary

-My solution is an ensemble of ten identical multi-layer perceptrons (MLPs) built using Tensorflow writen in Python.
+My solution is an ensemble of ten identical multi-layer perceptrons (MLPs) built using Tensorflow writen in Python. \
-The final submission was produced by first training the model models produced by \
+To regenerate the submission state proportion files see the "Run Inference" section below. \
-`python src/run_training.py`, then running `python src/run_inference.py` and \
+The pretrained weights and Gene2vec (Du et al., 2018) embeddings are included.  \
-`python src/run_inference.py --test-mode` to produce the validation and test csv(s) respectively.
+To generate new weights see the "Run Training" section below (this will overwrite the included pretrained weights).

 # Setup